+Only a few studies explore older adults own experience of being exposed to abuse.
 Elder abuse is strongly associated with ill-health, but the abuse is often unknown to care givers.
 Health care professionals are reluctant to ask questions due to lack of training, time constraints, and fear of offending the patient.
 Using a screening instrument as a tool to identify older adults subjected to abuse has been suggested, but a validated instrument in Swedish has been lacking.
 Also, little is known about what kind of interventions older adults themselves want.

 The long-term goal of the REAGERA (Responding to Elder Abuse in GERiAtric care) project is to improve the identification of abused older adults and the response given to them within the health care system.
-In other parts of the research project we investigate abuse people suffering from dementia and evaluate the effects of an educational intervention for health care professionals about elder abuse.
+Data collection took place in 2018 and the results have inspired two new research project; one in which abusive experiences among people living with dementia is investigated and one in which the effects of an educational intervention for health care professionals about elder abuse is evaluated.

 REAGERA-S is freely available and the English translation can be downloaded here.
 Though the instrument so far has only been validated in Swedish, it has also been translated to Arab, Bosnian, Farsi, French, Croatian, Polish, Serbian, Somali and Spanish.
 If you wish to take part of one of the translations, use the instrument on a regular basis or use it for research, please contact the copyright holder Johanna Simmons.

 Among those participating in the REAGERA study 41% reported any life-course experiences of abuse and 18% reported abusive experiences since the age of 65.
 Reporting abusive experiences before the age of 65 was the only background factor significantly associated with elder abuse and reporting abusive experiences both before and after the age of 65 was associated with several indicators of mental ill-health.
 Details concerning the prevalence of abuse and associated factors can be found in this publication.